aireilly/adoc-to-gdoc-review/README.md

 ```
 $ gdoc-review modules/ztp-cluster-provisioning.adoc
 ```
-Follow the link to navigate to the google doc that have just been generated.
+Follow the link to navigate to the google doc that has just been generated.

+*Note:* Every run of `gdoc-review` generates a new output file, previous output files are not overwritten.